Smler Logo

 • Custom URL parameters and UTM tags

-• Campaign associations and link naming conventions
+• Campaign associations and naming conventions

 • Deep link paths and custom schemes (e.g., yourapp://product/12345)